 Response to COVID 19 created a remote work force almost overnight.
 In order to survive companies had to adapt immediately.
 As a result, so did the individual.
-There is valid anxiety ranging from the fear of the virus itself, to economic uncertainty, job security, and a host of challenges affecting both our personal and professional lives.
+There is valid anxiety ranging from economic uncertainty, job security, and a host of challenges affecting both our personal and professional lives.

 The black and white picture is me.
 It's not a staged photo.
 We were a week into quarantine and my wife captured a real moment we can all relate to.
 How do I explain to my kids why they can't go to school as they melt down 10 seconds before I need to join a Zoom chat.
 Just as it's my turn to speak the dog barks or throws up...

 We begin to wonder does anyone care?
 Can anyone tell I'm sitting in my car?
 Is my team even working?
 Will we be in business in 3 months?
 If so will I be a part of it?
 My schedule keeps getting interrupted and I feel unproductive.
 Now it's evening but I feel frustrated instead of engaged during family time...while everyone else seems so happy on social media...our thought cycle can be vicious if we don't know how to control it.
 I was recently asked about some of these questions by Jack Heath of IHeart Radio.
 A link to our conversation is below.

 There is a positive side.
 Much of one actually.
 Companies are finding they can save expense associated with on-site real estate and invest elsewhere.
 Individuals are overwhelmingly claiming they are more productive at home and prefer to do so.

 Companies that can embrace the advantages while solving the inherent challenges will thrive in adversity.
 As leaders we can choose to hope for the best or fight and write our own story.
 This is the war corporate leaders face.